nboldhq/docs/src/trust-center/network-security.md

 [Launch Qualys SSL Server Test](https://www.ssllabs.com/ssltest/analyze.html?d=app.salestim.io)
 :::

-## DDoS prevention
+### DDoS prevention

 While we've prevented rogue traffic from accessing our servers and network, it’s still possible for external services to block anyone else from using our service by creating a distributed, denial-of-service attack.
 To prevent this, we're using Azure Traffic Manager as a first level of protection.
 Learn more about [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview)

-## Domains whitelisting
+## Domains allow list

-We understand that our customers need to be confident that they are communicating with nBold in a secure environment.
-Domains whitelisting is one of the most effective methods of ensuring this and prevents any internet traffic intended for nBold from being hijacked or rerouted to a rogue website.
+Domains allow list is one of the most effective methods of ensuring this and prevents any internet traffic intended for nBold from being hijacked or rerouted to a rogue website.

-Our complete portfolio of domains are outlined below to help our customers configure their corporate web proxy.
+Our complete portfolio of domains is outlined below to help our customers configure their corporate network security components.

-::: tip Note
+::: warning Note
 This information is subject to change and we recommend that you check back quarterly for the addition of new domains.
 :::

-### nBold App
+### nBold App and API
 * Domains/Hosts: ***.salestim.io**
 * Justification/Purpose: nBold main web application for Microsoft Teams

-### nBold Docs
+### nBold Documentation
 * Domains/Hosts: ***.nbold.co**
-* Justification/Purpose: nBold documentation could be embedded into the Microsoft Teams app
+* Justification/Purpose: nBold documentation embedded into the Microsoft Teams app

 ### Microsoft Azure Application Insight
 * Domains/Hosts: